 Yandex.DNS – Summary

 It would not be fair to expect everything from a free service, so if you need better parental controls, you can go to OpenDNS or Angel DNS or some other DNS services providing such controls.
-But if your requirement is high-speed Internet and secure browsing, Yandex is the one for you.
+But if your requirement is the high-speed Internet and secure browsing, Yandex is the one for you.
 For the time being, until I come across anything better, the Yandex Secure DNS is going to stay in my router configuration.
+Visit yandex.com to get started.

 Please do share what DNS services you are using and why!